thebananamanjcgaming/BNALauncher/README.md

  <hr>

 ## Installation
- Currently just download the repository for the source code!<br>
+ Currently, you can only download the repository for the source code.<br>
- Future plans for an offline file may be possible!
+ Future plans for offline file processing may be possible!

 <hr>